 Learning at home

-Cooking: make the family dinner, think about recipe quantities, modifications if there are ingredients missing, experiment with adapting a recipe several times such as morning tea muffins or dumplings - what happens when you change ingredients, which versions are successful, which less so - record what you learn.
+Cooking: make the family dinner, think about recipe quantities, modifications if there are ingredients missing, experiment with adapting a recipe several times such as morning tea muffins or dumplings - what happens when you change ingredients, note which versions are successful, which less so - record what you learn.
 Get feedback from the family and write up the best recipe for use again and again or to send to someone else.

 Gardening: plant some vegetable seedlings and care for them while at home.
 Take a photo every few days and record their growth.
 Find out the best way of feeding and watering them, plus protecting them from the hungry birds.